Australian challenger banks: who’s who (and what’s their tech)

 We’ll be revisiting and updating this list on a regular basis.
 If you have any additions to the list, please get in touch with our editorial team.

-It is fully funded and backed by Cuscal, Australia’s largest independent provider of end-to-end payments solutions.
-The plan for 86 400 requires in excess of $250 million of capital over the first three years of operation, with “additional shareholders expected over that period”.
+It was, prior to the NAB sale, fully funded and backed by Cuscal, Australia’s largest independent provider of end-to-end payments solutions.
+The plan for 86 400 required in excess of $250 million of capital over the first three years of operation, with “additional shareholders expected over that period”.

 Its customer experience engine is 86 400’s own proprietary technology and uses data, artificial intelligence (AI) and cloud-based technologies for a “single view” of a customer’s finances.

 At the end of January, the National Australia Bank (NAB) bought 86 400 for AUD 220 million ($169 million).
 The challenger merged with NAB’s digital offshoot, UBank.

 Melbourne-based mobile-only challenger Archa is not currently a bank, but is working with a licensed bank partner to open for business.
 In due course, it will obtain its own ADI (authorised deposit-taking institution) licence.